aandrku/aandrku/README.md

 # i'm andrii
-i do software development stuff.
+## i do software development stuff.
+- i like to write Go and can tolerate TypeScript kinda.
+- i like to RTFM.
+- thats it for now.